Stabilization of a chain of 3 hyperbolic PDEs with 2 inputs in arbitrary position: Design of a stabilizing control law in every configuration

 \subsection{Other configurations}

 {In the remaining configurations, we show that the stabilization of the PDE system~\eqref{system_edp_origin} is equivalent to the stabilization of an abstract IDE.
 The latter is achieved under an approximate spectral controllability assumption.} {Consider the following IDE, with $a\in (-1,1), a\neq0$ $\tau>0$, for all $j\in \{1,2\}$, $b_j\neq0$, $\delta_j\geq0$, $V_j$ is a control input, $\theta_j>0$, $M_j$, $N$ are piecewise continuous functions.
-The well posedness of~\eqref{eq:meta_IDE} is ensured by~\citep{halebook}.
+The well posedness of~\eqref{eq:meta_IDE} is ensured by~\citep[Proposition~2]{braun2026spectralexponentialstabilitycriterion}, see also~\cite{Fueyo_Baratchart} for manipulation of similar functional equations.
 Consider a feedback law of the form